pavanjoshi914/Blog/_posts/GSoC/2021-05-25-my-pre-gsoc-journey.md

 * Use [GSoC Analyser](https://www.gsocorganizations.dev) for more automated analysis.
 * Organizations which frequently get selected in the past have major chances of getting selected in future too.
 * Organizations having more slots for projects offered by Google hold better chances of its selection in future.
-* Interest Matters!, select organization in a way where your interest lies.
+* Interest Matters!
+Select organization your are interested with.
 I wanted to work with JavaScript, consequently CircuitVerse Simulator belongs to my core interest.
 * You will hardly match all the skills required for contribution to any organization.
 Don't be afraid, Just Start!

   🙋‍♂️ **I never worked with Rails before but learned it throughout the process.**